SDEs with critical general distributional drifts: sharp solvability and blow-ups: Introduction

 \begin{remark} The fact that \eqref{fbd_cond_gen} implies \eqref{c_cond}--\eqref{b_cond} is proved in \cite{MV} by taking $b$ and $q$ from the Hodge-type decomposition of $c$:

 Here, $b$ caputres the attractive or the repulsive part of the drift in the dynamics of $X_t$.

-Much more is already known when the entire drift belongs to the form-bounded class $\mathbf{F}_\delta$: one has strong well-posedness for the SDE, as well as well-posedness for the associated stochastic transport equation, see Theorem \ref{thm2_earlier}.
-How far these results extend when a non-zero distributional component $q$ in $\mathbf{BMO}^{-1}$ is present is still unclear: if we insist on the decomposition \eqref{b__}, \eqref{q__} above, Theorem \ref{thm2} would treat only gradient-type drifts, which we want to avoid.
+However, much more is already known when the entire drift belongs to the form-bounded class $\mathbf{F}_\delta$: one has strong well-posedness for the SDE, as well as well-posedness for the associated stochastic transport equation, see Theorem \ref{thm2}.
+How far these results extend when a non-zero distributional component $q$ in $\mathbf{BMO}^{-1}$ is not yet clear.
+So, if we insist on the decomposition \eqref{b__}, \eqref{q__} above, Theorem \ref{thm2} would treat only gradient-type drifts, which we want to avoid.

 \end{remark}